|Hometown:||Virginia Beach, Va.|

-Barry Marple is in his first season as the graduate assistant for the men’s program.
-Marple joins the Monarch family after five seasons as head golf coach at Landstown High School in Virginia Beach.
+Barry Marple is in his first season as the assistant men’s golf coach after spending 3 seasons as a graduate assistant.
+Marple joined the Monarch family after five seasons as head golf coach at Landstown High School in Virginia Beach.

-In the fall of 2015, Marple helped guide the Monarchs to a third place finish at the ODU/OBX Invite which included David Langley setting a school record by firing a 63 in the first round.
-ODU also took third at the Firestone Invite which saw Monarch freshman Calvin Greschner earn C-USA Men’s Golfer of the Week after a 12th place finish.
-Old Dominion turned in a fourth place finish at the Golfweek Program Challenge as well.
+In the 2015-2016 season, Marple helped guide the Monarchs six top-5 finishes including a third-place finish at the ODU/OBX Invitational, which included David Langley setting a school record by firing a 63 in the first round.
+ODU also took third at the Firestone Invite which saw Monarch freshman Calvin Greschner earn C-USA Men’s Golfer of the Week after an individual 12th place finish.
+Old Dominion turned in a fourth-place finish at the Golfweek Program Challenge as well.

-Under his tenure, the Eagles winning percentage increased from 30% to over 90%, including five conference championship appearances, two regional championship appearances, and the school’s first conference championship.
-He is currently nominated for coach of the year by the Virginia Beach Coaches Association.
+Under his tenure at Landstown, the Eagles winning percentage increased from 30% to over 90%, including five conference and two regional championship appearances.
+In his final year, the school won their first and only conference championship after an undefeated season, earning Marple the 2014-2015 Coach of the Year Award from the Virginia Beach Coaches Association.

-Marple is a native of Virginia Beach and a graduate of Old Dominion University with a Bachelor of Science in Business Administration.
-He is working towards a Master of Science in Education.
+Marple is a native of Virginia Beach and has graduated from Old Dominion University with a Bachelor of Science in Business Administration and a Master of Science in Education.